 You may not accomplish much of your goals in screening whether or not your parent(s) needs more care now in just one visit.
 Situations are often not entirely clear-cut.

 Take time to consider if placement in a nursing home or some other facility or contracting the services of a home-based caregiver is best for their needs on a case-to-case basis.
-Truth be told, nursing homes have that stigma that drives old folks into thinking they are not loved anymore.
+Nursing homes have that stigma that drives old folks into thinking they are not loved anymore.
 Depending on availability in your locale, some forms of living arrangement are better tolerated by aging parents who tend to be too shocked about the prospects of nursing home life or a personal caregiver.
 Assisted living or a retirement community may be more appealing to them.

 • Active and has a lot of plans you believe they are still capable of successful execution

-• Can even manage to safely drive a car
+• Can even manage to drive a car safely

-• Just needs more motivation to do a lot of things
+• needs more motivation to do a lot of things

 • May need some support for bathing and getting dressed

-• Requires motivation and supervision, but still capable of minding personal care
+• Requires motivation and supervision but still capable of minding personal care

 • Not bothered by incontinence (leaking urine) issues